joanne5548/binary-bamboo/README.md

 ** Check out Architecture.md for more information on how each services communicate to each other

+## Architecture
+Event-driven microservices with real-time state synchronization.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed design decisions and data flow.

 ## Installation
 Frist, clone the repo:
 ```